+'''

-[incompleteSamplingEvents] <- datvalCSN::find\incomplete\days(StartDate = ['YYYY-MM-DD'], EndDate = ['YYYY-MM-DD'])
+[incompleteSamplingEvents] <- datvalCSN::find_incomplete_days(StartDate = ['YYYY-MM-DD'], EndDate = ['YYYY-MM-DD'])

+'''

 This function will predict missing filter records for a specified date range based on how many filter records are available for each date present and the sampling frequency for a given site.
 Missing filter records are reconstructed for posting into the database with the null code "AF - Scheduled but not collected" and the comment "Filter record has been added by UCD for sample event completeness".
-The analyst will review the list of missing filter records are already designated for the sample date.
+The analyst will review the list of missing filter records and determine which records are to be added to the database based on what filter records are already designated for the sample date.
 For example, a PTFE and a Nylon filter may be sampled the day following a scheduled sample date while a Quartz filter is sampled on the scheduled date.
-A Quartz filter record would be created for the sample date and a PTFE and a Nylon filter record would be created for the sample date.
+A Quartz filter record would be created for the day after the scheduled sampling date and a PTFE and a Nylon filter record would be created for the scheduled sample date.
+The following command will add the records to the database: